KKotlicki/Cibot/README.md

 ```

-To commit changes to bot and publish your contribution, log in your GitHub and send a branch pull request
+To commit changes to main branch and publish your contribution, log in your GitHub account and send a branch pull request

 ### Language